Blog » Featured » What is an SKU? The Ultimate Guide To Unique Product Identifiers.

 Inventory classification with SKUs allows for transparency in stock movements and aids in determining where and how the product goes missing, reducing the risk of theft.

-3. Identify Profits
+Identify Profits

 In order to make an informed decision about how many products to stock and which items to promote on your website, you first need to understand how many products your customers want and what they want.

 By using SKUs to manage product variants, you may report not only on the primary product line but also on each specific product variation, such as color, size, and material.
+These reports can assist you in figuring out which product variants are the most significant sellers and which ones aren’t.

 This not only lets you see your primary profit streams more clearly, but it also helps you make strategic product selections to help your firm expand.

-4. Refill Inventory
+Refill Inventory

+SKU refilling is a procedure where a new product is sold with its empty container.
+It is just like buying a soft drink can and then taking it to the store to buy the soda.
 In this way, you would have saved money, but you would have also saved time since you wouldn’t have to walk from the store to your home again to get the soda and then bring it back to the store.

 Refilling products work similarly.
 You can buy items like shampoos, toothpaste, and other hygiene products at lower prices than those of the same products.

 For a small business owner, manually handling vast quantities of inventory might be challenging.
 The quantity of on-hand products is easily ascertained by adding an SKU to each product variation.
+Then, threshold limits and reorder points can be defined for each product, indicating when a new purchase order is required.

 Inventory management with SKUs allows you to keep better track of your inventory levels, reorder just when necessary, and reduce inventory holding expenses.